 Public Works is preparing an addendum to the Unincorporated Area Mass Debris Management Plan to include an element for the management of disaster debris removal from residential and commercial private property.
-Project collaboration meetings planned during this quarter have been scheduled to resume (virtually) in the winter of 2020 as key stakeholders and disaster management coordinators have been engaged in multiple emergency management responsibilities.
-Public Works is continuing to prepare addendum content using knowledge gained during previous disaster recovery projects, including the Woolsey Fire Recovery.
-A meeting is being coordinated based on key stakeholders' availability.
+A project collaboration kick-off meeting was held in January 2021 with representatives from the Fire and Sheriff Departments, Disaster Management Area Coordinators, and Public Works staff.
+Addendum content is being prepared using knowledge gained from previous disaster recovery projects, including the Woolsey Fire Recovery.